magoha01/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+I would describe semantic html as code that is used to tag and visually designate/separates sections of content on a webpage.
+It corresponds to what a user sees (header, navigation section, etc).
+They also group together content that is to be styled in a similar way (usually with a div).

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+1) A block leven element will always start a new line.
+Inline elements do not, and only take their current space.

+2) block level elements have top and bottom margins, inline elements do not.

 3. What are the 4 areas of the box model?

+the four areas(from innermost to outermost) are the content, the padding, the border, and the margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The align-items: center property works on the y-axis.

 5. Explain why git is valuable to a team of developers.

+Git is valuable because it allows multiple people to work on one project at once.
+It also allows you to work on/make changes seperately from the main content before introducing them.
+Additionally, should their be any issues with new code, it allows you to revert to older versions.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.